 The Thing (1982)

-The Thing is an enduring horror classic that stands among the best ever made.
+John Carpenter’s The Thing is an enduring horror classic that stands among the best ever made because its basically Nightmare Fuel: The Movie.
 The practical effects have certainly aged a bit, the movie is nearly forty years old after all, but they’re still as effective and terrifying as anything that the best digital magic of today’s films can offer.
-Additionally, the story and titular extraterrestrial entity, one that can take the form and memories of anyone or anything it absorbs, allow for some of the most unnerving, paranoia-inducing moments in cinematic history.
+Additionally, the story and titular extraterrestrial entity, one that can take the form and memories of anyone or anything it absorbs, allow for dozens of unnerving, paranoia-inducing moments.
+Combine all that with a completely isolated setting in the antarctic, and the end product is something truly special.

 Tropic Thunder